bazad/blanket/README.md

 <!-- Brandon Azad -->

-Blanket is a sandbox escape targeting iOS 11.2.6, although most of the issues are still present in iOS 11.3.
-It exploits a Mach port replacement vulnerability in launchd, as well as several smaller vulnerabilities in other services, to execute code inside the ReportCrash process, which is unsandboxed, runs as root, and has the `task_for_pid-allow` entitlement.
-This grants blanket control over every other process running on the phone, including security-critical ones like amfid.
+Blanket is a sandbox escape targeting iOS 11.2.6, although the main vulnerability was only patched in iOS 11.4.1.
+It exploits a Mach port replacement vulnerability in launchd (CVE-2018-4280), as well as several smaller vulnerabilities in other services, to execute code inside the ReportCrash process, which is unsandboxed, runs as root, and has the `task_for_pid-allow` entitlement.
+This grants blanket control over every process running on the phone, including security-critical ones like amfid.

 The exploit consists of several stages.
 This README will explain the main vulnerability and the stages of the sandbox escape step-by-step.